yagarasu/nanofeather/opcodes.md

 0000 0000 HLT - 0x00

-1 byte instr (1 byte arg)
+1 byte instr (1 byte arg) iiir rmmm: aaaa aaaa

 iii             rr          mmm:
-000 - special
+000 - exp

 001 - OR        00 A        000 A
 010 - AND       01 B        001 B